BerniceTran/Grocery-List-Management/GroupProject/Docs/UserManual.md

 9. If you're out shopping and you've gotten the item you want, you can tap a checkbox to mark it.

 10. If you think you don't need an item after making the list, that's fine too!
-Just press and hold the item's name and select the "Delete" option - OR reduce the quantity number to 0!
+Just press and hold the item's name and select the "Delete" option - OR reduce the quantity number to 0.

-11. If you want to check a different list, simply tap your mobile device's corresponding "back" key and you'll be back at the main menu screen!
+11. If you want to check a different list, simply tap your mobile device's corresponding "back" key and you'll be back at the main menu screen.